Letter to an Anti-Zionist Friend: Correspondence with King's views

 According to Sundquist, King "paid frequent tribute to Jewish support for black rights, defended Israel's right to exist, supported the Jewish state during the Six-Day War (while calling for a negotiated settlement in keeping with his advocacy of nonviolence), and on more than one occasion opposed the anti-Zionism then taking increasing hold in the Black Power movement."
 According to Sundquist, while the letter is a hoax, the sentiments it expresses "are in no way at odds with King's views."

 Wise asserts that King "appears never to have made any public comment about Zionism per se."
-According to Wise, the Lipset quote does not support the claim that opposition to Zionism was inherently anti-Semitic, and the comment in question may have been limited to the specific circumstances: "As for what King would say today about Israel, Zionism, and the Palestinian struggle, one can only speculate."
+According to Wise, the Lipset quote does not support the claim that opposition to Zionism was inherently antisemitic, and the comment in question may have been limited to the specific circumstances: "As for what King would say today about Israel, Zionism, and the Palestinian struggle, one can only speculate."